Vaibhav92735/Movie_Recommendation_Model/README.md

 The data used is taken from Kaggle:
 [Data](https://www.kaggle.com/datasets/shubhammehta21/movie-lens-small-latest-dataset)
 ## Usage
-Run the file PRML_PROJECT.ipynb on a supported platform.
+Run the file PRML_PROJECT.ipynb on a supported platform such as Google Colab or Jupyter Notebook.